putuoka/c4it-blog/content/posts/cleancode-tips/01-choose-meaningful-names/article.md

-👉 Let's discuss about it [on Twitter](https://twitter.com/BelloneDavide/status/1334909329573433345) or on the comment section below!
+👉 Let's discuss it [on Twitter](https://twitter.com/BelloneDavide/status/1334909329573433345) or on the comment section below!

+🐧